James McIntire (politician): Life, education and early career

+McIntire died on August 16, 2024, at the age of 71 from prostate cancer.

 Washington House of Representatives

 Elections

 McIntire served five terms in the Washington House of Representatives, representing Washington's 46th legislative district from 1998 to 2009.
 After Governor Gary Locke appointed incumbent Democratic state representative Marlin J. Appelwick to serve on the Washington Court of Appeals in 1998, McIntire ran for the open seat.
 He defeated Republican Nick Slepko and Reform Party candidate A.J.
 Skurdal; receiving 77% of the vote.
 In 2000, he defeated Libertarian John Sample, and was uncontested in the general in 2002.
 McIntire continued to win reelection in 2004, and 2006.

 Committees

 During his tenure in the Washington House McIntire served on the House Economic and Revenue Forecast Council, and the House Caseload Forecast Council.
 McIntire also served on the committees for: